ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 Other BSON types are not supported.
 Also, it performs conversion between different integer types (for example, you can insert BSON int32 value into ClickHouse UInt8).
 Big integers and decimals (Int128/UInt128/Int256/UInt256/Decimal128/Decimal256) can be parsed from BSON Binary value with `\x00` binary subtype.
 In this case this format will validate that the size of binary data equals the size of expected value.

+Note: this format don't work properly on Big-Endian platforms.

 ### BSON format settings {#bson-format-settings}